 Stopping by Woods, in France

 I went for a walk on a snowy afternoon earlier this month in woods on the French/Swiss border.
-Naturally I took lots of photos and I’ve set them to a recording from 1952 of Robert Frost reciting his famous poem “Stopping by Woods on a Snowy Evening”.
+Naturally I took lots of photos and… Read More »Stopping by Woods, in France

 They say that good fences make good neighbours.
 When I bought Century Wood, my thought was not so much about neighbours but wanderers: wandering people and wandering deer.
 I put up stretches of fencing with this in mind, but over time they have come to define boundaries on the ground.